techandpeople/techandpeople.github.io/_projects/ui_personalization.md

  alt-text:  "A browser with the independent newspaper page open.
 On the right side a window where we can read: change what you wish.
 It has the options change sizes, change colours, order elements, remove elements and more options."  # provide a short description for the image #a11y

 # short description of the project
-description: "We explore how biographical information can improve cognitive stimulation and design interactive platforms to support people with dementia, clinicians, and families."
+description: "We explore solutions to increase the agency of individual users over the interfaces they use."

 # people associated with the project
 people: